Help for infections

 - Itching around your vagina

 It’s important to see your doctor if you have symptoms.
 BV can be treated with antibiotics.
-If BV is not treated, though, it can cause other serious health problems.
+If BV is not treated, it sometimes may cause serious health problems, such as pelvic inflammatory disease (though this is rare).

 Yeast infections happen when a fungus (a type of germ) that’s usually in the vagina grows too much.
 Possible symptoms include: